Birth Father Rights in Arizona: What You Need to Know

 Every adoption situation is different.
 The relationship between every pregnant woman considering adoption in Arizona and the father of her baby is going to be unique.
 You may have the full support of the birth father, or you may want to pursue an adoption plan without the birth father’s support.

-Following is information about birth father rights in adoption in Arizona and their involvement in Arizona adoptions.
-If you have additional questions, you can always call 1-800-ADOPTION to speak to an adoption specialist with no obligation.
+The following is some general information about birth father rights in adoption in Arizona, but nothing in this article is intended as or should be taken as legal advice.
+If you have questions about Arizona adoption and birth father rights in your specific situation, you can always call 1-800-ADOPTION to speak to an adoption specialist or get free information online.

 Birth mothers who have placed a child for adoption with American Adoptions in Arizona have been: